+'''

 vault server -config=config.hcl

+'''

-6. Open http://localhost:8200/. initialize the Vault browser at And by providof key shares and threshold. (below example uses 1) ing your choice
+6. Open http://localhost:8200/. initialize browser at And the Vault providyour of key shares and threshold. (below example ing choice uses 1)

 Let's set up the initial set of master keys that you'll need in case of an emergency